 modern courtyard garden 40m²

-When we met in early spring, the clients had just returned from a holiday in Bali, seeking a garden designer to transform their outdoor space with an innovative, fresh approach.
-The design cue was taken directly from this travel experience, while the home's myriad of wood artefacts inspired an organic interplay between its cosy interior and the backdrop of a natural, yet chic, outdoor sanctuary.
+When we met in early spring, the clients had just returned from a holiday in Bali, seeking a garden design company to transform their outdoor space with an innovative, fresh approach.
+The design cue was taken directly from this travel experience, while the home's myriad of wood artefacts inspired an organic interplay between a cosy interior and the backdrop of a natural yet chic garden sanctuary.
 We included an abundance of exotic vegetation to create an intimate, secluded haven in the warmth of this southwest-facing courtyard garden.

 Rectangular grey limestone pavers continue the kitchen's surface pattern, complementing the interior's colour palette and textures.
 With the space balanced, appearing twice as big as before, the pool was fine-tuned, and although this water feature design evolved as a functional, white noise element, it forms a distinctive garden space.
 Appearing as a discrete zone, amid its own serene ambience, the pool reflects energising silhouettes, where a Palm tree appears afloat in a watertight vessel, situated near the waterfall's chute – anchoring a compelling, triangular composition of tall sculptural Palm trees.

 We continually travel to nurseries to select plants, where we develop new architectural designs for ongoing projects.
 Here, there was scope to further this study, particularly in Palm species.
 The specimens were collected from three specialised nurseries – their trunks cleaned and canopies thinned, while ramps were built throughout the garden to enable lifting the heavy trees into raised beds.
 The planting design includes flora from Australia, China, Japan, Mexico and South Africa, and we consistently embrace such a cosmopolitan foliage array when redesigning a sheltered, lush London garden to amplify its eclectic urban essence with diverse leafiness around cosy dining areas.